 8. Not encouraging others to take risks

-The human brain is, by default, defensive and risk averse.
-Yet with intention, practice and, most importantly, positive role models, people can shift their mind to embrace risks.
-Too many leaders encourage people to stay in the safety zone, or, as I like to say, "play not to lose."
-But the best leaders create enough trust so that others feel safe and supported to take risks and "play to win."
-This is an active, positive way of behaving that fuels change and ultimately achievement.
+The human brain is, by default, defensive and risk averse to ensure survival.
+After a certain point, however, this survival state can in fact be destructive.
+With intention, practice, and, most importantly, positive role models, people can shift their mindset to embrace risks.
+Sometimes the greatest mistakes in life come from being too afraid to take risks.
+Too many leaders encourage people to stay in their comfort zone, or, as I like to say, “play not to lose”.
+However, the best leaders create enough trust so that others feel safe and supported to take risks and “play to win”.
+This is an active, positive way of behaving that fuels change and ultimately enables people to thrive and sustain high performance and not just survive.

 9. Misunderstanding motivation

-Most people are driven by "intrinsic motivators" like being challenged, learning something new, making an important difference or developing their talents.
-Too many leaders miss the opportunity to capitalize on this internal guidance system and instead focus on "extrinsic motivators" like bonuses, promotions, money and artificial rewards.
+Most people are driven by “intrinsic motivators” like being challenged, learning something new, making an important difference, having a meaning or purpose, or developing their talents.
+Too many leaders miss the opportunity to capitalize on this internal guidance system and instead focus on “extrinsic motivators” like bonuses, promotions, money, and artificial rewards.
 Sure, you need to pay people fairly.
 Keep in mind, however, that such external carrots and sticks distort the internal motivation system.
-You will be a better leader when you focus on inspiring people and tap into what they truly desire to achieve in terms of growth and contribution.
+The COVID-19 pandemic clearly made a lot of people reflect on what is really important and truly meaningful to them.
+You will be a better leader – and more likely to keep your employees – when you focus on inspiring people and tap into what they truly desire to achieve in terms of growth and contribution.

 10. Managing activities rather than leading people

 People hate it when they are treated like cogs in a machine.
-Yet so much of management is about controlling, administering and planning activities, and, by extension, people.
-Leadership, on the other hand, involves inspiring, encouraging and bringing out the very best in people by building a sense of trust and by challenging them to take positive risks.
-To be a leader and not just a manager, you need to focus, therefore, on people as people.
-That takes time and attention, and takes us back to the basic of bonding—the antidote to People Mistake number 1.
+Yet so much of management is about controlling, administering, and planning activities, and, by extension, people.
+Leadership, on the other hand, involves inspiring, encouraging, and bringing out the very best in people by building a sense of trust and by challenging them to take positive risks.
+To be a leader, and not just a manager, you need to focus, therefore, on people as people.
+Leading is relationship based and relies on building connections and bonding.
+That takes time and attention and takes us back to the basic of bonding – the antidote to people mistake number one.